alreva/UsageAnalyzer/README.md

 A .NET solution for processing and analyzing user event data.

+For a high-level overview of the codebase, see [docs/CodebaseOverview.md](docs/CodebaseOverview.md).

 ## Project Structure

 The solution consists of the following projects: